ASU scientist part of NASA DYNAMIC mission proposal team to study space weather

 The proposal is led by the University of Colorado, Boulder, in collaboration with ASU, Johns Hopkins Applied Physics Laboratory, NASA’s Jet Propulsion Laboratory, Clemson University, University of Alaska Fairbanks, the National Center for Atmospheric Research and the Massachusetts Institute of Technology’s Haystack Observatory.

-The proposal was submitted by Principal Investigator Tomoko Matsuo of the University of Colorado, Boulder, and includes Co-Investigator Katrina Bossert, an assistant professor with ASU’s School of Earth and Space Exploration.
+The proposal was submitted by Principal Investigator Tomoko Matsuo of the University of Colorado, Boulder, and includes Co-Investigator Katrina Bossert, an assistant professor jointly in ASU’s School of Earth and Space Exploration and School of Mathematical and Statistical Sciences.
 The team is one of three winning teams selected to receive funding for a Phase-A, nine-month concept study, after which NASA will select a single winning proposal.

 “This is an amazing opportunity to work with a talented group of scientists and engineers,” Bossert said.
 “The proposed mission instrumentation would provide measurements that allow for the study of interconnections between forcing from Earth’s atmosphere and the sun at altitudes that overlap with the satellite low Earth orbit region.”